Mary Ellen Rudin: Mary Ellen Rudin Young Researcher Award

 The Mary Ellen Rudin Young Researcher Award is an annual award given to young researchers in general topology and its related fields.
-It was established in 2013 by Elsevier on behalf of the journal Topology and its Applications and consists of $15,000 USD that must be used by the awardee in the following way: $5,000 USD for three major conferences in topology, $5,000 USD for visiting a research center, and $5,000 USD, which can be used freely and is regarded as a cash prize.
+It was established in 2013 by Elsevier on behalf of the journal Topology and its Applications and consists of US$15,000 that must be used by the awardee in the following way: US$5,000 for three major conferences in topology, US$5,000 for visiting a research center, and US$5,000, which can be used freely and is regarded as a cash prize.

 The prize was named after Mary Ellen Rudin, one of the most prominent topologists in the 20th century.
-Mary Ellen gave her permission to use her name for the award but unfortunately passed away before the first prize was awarded.
+Mary Ellen gave her permission to use her name for the award but died before the first prize was awarded.

 List of awardees

 Recognition

 She is included in a deck of playing cards featuring notable women mathematicians published by the Association of Women in Mathematics.